Colman Building: Reconstruction

 Construction of the Colman Building was finally resumed in February 1904 and by this time, architectural tastes had changed, and Colman hired Norwegian architect August Tidemand, who had designed the Colman Block Annex ten years prior, to completely rebuild the building in a Chicago School style while still echoing the building's intended 1889 layout.
 Tenants were moved to the nearby Burke Building until construction finished.
 Perks of the new building would include 300 offices, fireproof construction and stair fire escapes.
 Another improvement over the old building would be the addition of three elevators with 24-hour operators.
 As construction began in early 1904 The Seattle Times noted the improved service over that of the Colman Building at the time:

 In speaking of the new elevator service to be employed in this building recalls the fact that the lone elevator now used holds the record of being the slowest on earth.

 Reconstruction of the building involved removing most of the brick facade and arches to be replaced with stone, with the floors above to be executed in brick trimmed with stone, all crowned by a projecting copper cornice.
 Several cast-iron elements from Meany's original design including the entrance arch and storefront columns were retained and integrated into the new facade.
 When completed in 1906, the new building rose six stories high and cost $150,000.

 The Colman Building housed several businesses that catered to miners during the Alaska Gold Rush as well as housing several administrative offices for the Alaska-Yukon-Pacific Exposition in 1908-9.
+The Colman Building housed the flagship store of Augustine & Kyer, one of Seattle's leading early twentieth-century grocers, whose store eventually occupied nearly an acre of the building.

 The lobby of the building was completely rebuilt in 1930 with designs by Seattle architect Arthur Loveless.